mpimd-csc/flexiblas/README.md

 The whole library is provided under the conditions of the *GPLv3* and later with a linking exception according to section 7 of the GNU General Public License, version 3 ("GPLv3").
-This exception, written in COPYING.ADDITIONAL, is valid for all files in the src/ directory.
+This exception, is written in COPYING.ADDITIONAL, is valid for all files in the src/ directory.
 It allows to link FlexiBLAS against all software, open source or proprietary, without violating the GPL license as long as only the BLAS/LAPACK interface of the reference implementation is used.